Heeeeeey, it’s been awhile since I’ve been motivated to write some narrative about my travels, sorry about that!

 Now, I’m not going to start booking motivational speaking engagements anytime soon, but that’s pretty freaking cool.

-It’s been a long time since I’ve shared personal anecdotes and struggles about traveling with celiac disease and food allergies and I figured today was a great day to do so!
+It’s been a long time since I’ve shared personal anecdotes and struggles about traveling with food allergies and celiacs disease and I figured today was a great day to do so!

 I wanted to share with you some of the pain in the ass things that plague travelers who have food limitations and hopefully some advice to help combat them.